MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

-# Stop Scrolling, Do Something Else Instead - JS Scroll Event
+# Stop Scrolling, Do Something Useful Instead - JS Scroll Event

-You've probably scrolled down all the way through your DEV feed, found this article, stopped and immediately realised you were scrolling for a while without even thinking about it.
+You've probably scrolled down through your DEV feed, found this article, stopped and, immediately realized you were scrolling for a while without even thinking about it.
 Right?

 So welcome here then!

-We're not here to fight upon **_scrolling all day is a good or bad habit_** but, as developers it is our job to provide a good experience with scrolling itself.
-Because there is no doubt it is one of the main part of the web.
+We're not here to fight upon **_scrolling all day is a good or bad habit_** but, as developers, it is our job to provide a good experience with scrolling itself.
+Also, it is crucial when it comes to user experience.

-So let's scrolled down to the topic.
+So let's scroll down to the topic.

 The followings are the parts we're going to cover in this article:

 1. Set scrolling.
 2. Check the page/element has a scrollbar.
-3. Detect scrolling event.
+3. Detect the scrolling event.
 4. Manipulate scrolling event.
-   1. Keep the focus to the bottom of the page/ element everytime.
+   1. Keep the focus to the bottom of the page/ element every time.
    2. Scroll to the top/bottom using *scroll()* and *scrollTo()*
-   3. Scroll the page/element in specific amount at a time using *scrollBy()*
+   3. Scroll the page/element in a specific amount at a time using *scrollBy()*
-   4. Align the page/element to the start, center or end using *scrollIntoView()*
+   4. Align the page/element to the start, center, or end using *scrollIntoView()*
 5. Get the scrolling direction.
 6. *window* vs. *documentElement* vs. *Element*

-Also, the followings are the concepts that we're going to discuss in breif along with the examples:
+Also, the followings are the concepts that we're going to discuss along with the examples in brief:

 1. scrollHeight
 2. scrollTop